FVNRLS/polybar_scripts/README.md

 <br>**Description**<br><br>
 Dear friends and guests of my Github page,

-here I will publish my own scripts for Polybar, which I use in conjunction with the tiling window manager i3.
+here I will publish my own custom scripts for Polybar, which I use in conjunction with the tiling window manager i3.

 Use them with caution, because unfortunately it is not always guaranteed that they work with other configurations than mine.